NodleCode/rollup/graph/README.md

 Use after all main installations.

-Major codebase are generated and edited, by running the following command or just `yarn generate`
+Major codebase are generated and edited, by running the following command or just `yarn bootstrap`

 ```
 npx graph-compiler \